|Title:||Sr. Associate Director of Athletics|

 Stan Nance came to Emerson College in 2003 with a wealth of experience in collegiate coaching and administration.
-Initially hired as an assistant athletic director, Stan was promoted to associate director of athletics in 2009.
+Initially hired as an assistant athletic director, Stan was promoted to Sr. Associate Director of Athletics in 2014 after serving two years as the Interim Athletic Director.

 Stan has been the recruiting coordinator for the Department of Athletics since his arrival at Emerson.
 During that time, the Lions have had 4 teams advance to NCAA Division III Championship Tournament play, and 10 different teams have won or played in conference championship games.
 Emerson has produced 16 conference rookies of the year and 14 conference players of the year during Stan’s tenure.